Atrial fibrillation: Genetics

 Family history in a first degree relative is associated with a 40% increase in risk of AF.
 This finding led to the mapping of different loci such as 10q22-24, 6q14-16 and 11p15-5.3 and discover mutations associated with the loci.
-Fifteen mutations of gain and loss of function have been found in the genes of K+ channels, including mutations in KCNE1-5, KCNH2, KCNJ5 or ABCC9 among others.
-Six variations in genes of Na+ channels that include SCN1-4B, SCN5A and SCN10A have also been found.
-All of these mutations affect the processes of polarization-depolarization of the myocardium, cellular hyper-excitability, shortening of effective refractory period favoring re-entries.
+Mutations have been found in the genes of K+ channels and Na+ channels which affect the processes of polarization-depolarization of the myocardium, cellular hyper-excitability, shortening of effective refractory period favoring re-entries.

-Other mutations in genes, such as GJA5, affect gap junctions, generating a cellular uncoupling that promotes re-entries and a slow conduction velocity.

-Using genome-wide association study, which screen the entire genome for single nucleotide polymorphism (SNP), three susceptibility loci have been found for AF (4q25, 1q21 and 16q22).
+Using genome-wide association study (GWAS), which screen the entire genome for single nucleotide polymorphism (SNP), three susceptibility loci have been found for AF (4q25, 1q21 and 16q22).
 In these loci there are SNPs associated with a 30% increase in risk of recurrent atrial tachycardia after ablation.
 There are also SNPs associated with loss of function of the Pitx2c gene (involved in cellular development of pulmonary valves), responsible for re-entries.
 There are also SNPs close to ZFHX3 genes involved in the regulation of Ca2+.

-A GWAS meta-analysis study conducted in 2018 revealed the discovery of 70 new loci associated with AF.
-Different variants have been identified.
-They are associated with genes that encode transcription factors, such as TBX3 and TBX5, NKX2-5 or PITX2, involved in the regulation of cardiac conduction, modulation of ion channels and in cardiac development.
-Have been also identified new genes involved in tachycardia (CASQ2) or associated with an alteration in cardiomyocyte communication (PKP2).
+A 2018 meta-analysis of GWAS studies identified 97 locis associated with AF, of which 70 were newly identified associations: they are associated with genes that encode transcription factors, such as TBX3 and TBX5, NKX2-5 or PITX2, involved in the regulation of cardiac conduction, modulation of ion channels and in cardiac development.